Board of Directors

 Scott began working in search before the turn of the century, selling software online and marketing computer repair services.
 In 2002, he began with others, to help businesses maximize their own visibility in the world of search, both organically and through paid advertising.

 Today Scott is the CEO of Search Commander, Inc. and is a founding board member of SEMpdx.
 Search Commander, Inc is a local search consulting firm that offers multiple internet brands, including SEO Automatic, a membership site and set of white label SEO tools for other internet marketers.

 Alan George, Columbia Steel Casting Co., Inc.

-Alan George has been with Columbia Steel — America’s leading manufacturer of steel and iron castings used as replacement wear parts in industrial equipment — for more than fourteen years.
+Alan George has been with Columbia Steel — America’s leading manufacturer of steel and iron castings used as replacement wear parts in industrial equipment — for more than fifteen years.
 He currently manages the development, creation and implementation of all marketing communications for the company based in Portland, OR.

 Michael Cottam, Visual Itineraries & SEO Consultant

 Michael Cottam’s deep technology experience — programming for IBM, STEP Technology and ProCom — makes him a unique search engine optimization (SEO) expert.
 He consults specifically for larger organizations that pull their website content from internal databases or content management systems (CMS).
 Rather than simply editing what already exists within a website, Michael offers tweaks to the organization’s internal CMS to increase SEO — bridging the gap between online marketing and website architecture teams.

 In between his programming and SEO careers, Michael launched TheBigDay.com, a honeymoon registry and travel company.
 He is currently a member of the Rotary Club of Portland, frequently writes articles for industry websites and has created four mobile applications.
 This former motorcycle racer has a passion for collector cars and hobby aviation.